jimmysmits/CloudNotes/Preparation-Exam.md

 ```

 > **Note**
+> This is how Terraform Cloud passes workspace variables to Terraform.

+> **Note**
 > The `terraform.tfvars` file is used to define variables and the `.tf` file declare that the variable exists.

 Link: <https://amazicworld.com/difference-between-variable-tf-and-variable-tfvars-in-terraform>

-### AUTO TFVARS
+##### Variable definitions (`.tfvars`) files: automatically loaded

 This is for example using a file called `dev.auto.tfvars` (is the next file that look after look in the terraform.tfvars)

-### MULTIPLE VALUE FILES

-We can create a specified `*.tvars` file and load for example with `terraform plan`, this is very useful to settings variables for different environments.
+We can create a specified `*.tvars` file and load for example with `terraform plan`, this is very useful fir setting variables for different environments.

 ```
 terraform plan -var-file=prod.tfvars

 ```

+##### Environment variables
+As a fallback for the other ways of defining variables, Terraform searches the environment of its own process for environment variables named `TF_VAR_...` followed by the name of a declared variable.
+We can create an export with our variable before execute `terraform plan`, and overwrite the value on the .tf files, for example `export TF_VAR_vpcname=envvpc`.
+This is useful to pass secrets or sensitive information in a secure way.

-### Load order
+##### Load order

--   Any -var and -var-file options on the command line, in order they are provided.
-(This includes variables set by a Terraform Cloud workspace.)
+-   Any -var and -var-file options on the command line, in order they are provided (this includes variables set by a Terraform Cloud workspace).
 -   Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
 -   The tfvars.jsonfile, if present. `terraform.tfvars.json`
 -   The tfvarsfile, if present. `terraform.tfvars`